Key messages

 - Hoy W & Nicol J 2010.
 Birthweight and natural deaths in a remote Australian Aboriginal community.
 The Medical Journal of Australia 192:14-9.

 - Khalidi N, McGill K, Houweling H, Arnett K & Sheahan A 2012.
-Closing the Gap in low birthweight births between Indigenous and non-Indigenous mothers, Queensland. (ed., Health Statistics Centre, Queensland Health).
+Closing the Gap in Low Birthweight Births between Indigenous and Non-Indigenous Mothers, Queensland. (ed., Health Statistics Centre, Queensland Health).
 Brisbane: QLD Health.

 - Kildea SV, Gao Y, Rolfe M, Boyle J, Tracy S & Barclay LM 2017.
 Risk factors for preterm, low birthweight and small for gestational age births among Aboriginal women from remote communities in Northern Australia.
 Women and Birth 30:398-405.